justtheimpaler/debbie/README.md

 `//` that must show up in a separate line (`solo` modifier).
 The former is suitable for most SQL statements, while the second one is useful for code blocks, typically used in stored procedures and function definitions.

-The example switches back and forth between these delimiters.
+The example shown below (that runs in Oracle) switches back and forth between these delimiters.
 The default delimiter is `;` and, therefore, the first `create table ...` statement will be processed correctly since it ends with it.

 ```sql